vfrauchiger/patspeds/Readme.md

 ### Functions ###

+_PatsPedsGUI.py_: **Top Level App with GUI** for *all* tools

+_PatsPedsClaims.py_: Takes an appl.
+Id and download the latest claims (cli)

+_PatsPedsClaimsWrapper.py_: Takes a pre-grant publication number or a patent number and returns on the cli the according term extension days.
+But used from PatsPedsGUI it also may return the latest claims or the combination of term extension days and presence of a terminal disclaimer (True or False)

+_PatsPedsFileWrapper.py_: Takes an application ID and download the **full file wrapper** from USPTO

+PatsPedsListProcessorTerm.py:
+PatsPedsMultiTerm.py
+PatsPedsPublNoTreat.py
+PatsPedsTermDisc.py

 - Download latest version of claims available at the USPTO
 - Discriminate between US application numbers, publication number, and patent numbers
 - If wanted: save whole filewrapper